chris-washington/vue-form/docs/guides/README.md

 ### Show errors

 As validation happens, VRx Form is continually checking to see if the fields in the form are valid.
 As it does this, it is compiling errors in the `errors` object on every VRx Form object.
-In the case of this walk through `this.messageForm.errors`.
+In the case of this walk through `this.messageForm.getError("<field_name>")`.

 To view those errors create a computed method to retrieve the error and create a div to show the error when present: